 Mice can cause damage in the home through their chewing, tunneling in insulation, and by spoiling food.
 It is estimated that a mouse contaminates 10x the food that they actually consume.
+Rodents are one of the leading causes of electrical fires.

 Some of the signs of mice in your home include dark droppings measuring about a quarter of an inch; footprints and tail marks on dusty surfaces; wet and dry urine stains; visible gnawing on doors, ledges, and walls; and the sounds of rustling and squeaks in walls.
 Don't let the signs go left unattended, otherwise additional mice damage with occur.